-In 2013 the project geopolitics and natural gas for Task Force 3 of IGU (international Gas Union) commenced for a new period leading up to the WGC 2015 in Paris.
-In this project CIEP, together with IFRI of France, will conduct research and prepare papers and meetings for TF 3 of IGU.
-In 2015 they will jointly present a final report.
+In 2014 the project geopolitics and natural gas for Task Force 3 of IGU (international Gas Union) continued.
+In this project CIEP, together with IFRI of France, conducts research and prepares papers and meetings for TF 3 of IGU for the WGC 2015 in Paris.
+In 2014 thematic papers were finalised.
+In 2015 CIEP and IFRI will produce their final report.